Lalisfeed/Neighbors/README.md

 ## What is dis?

-> A bool function that checks for type of a JS variable .
+> A list of bool functions that checks for type of a JS variable .

 We use the strict equality operator (===) while checking.